Do You Have A Dull Achy Pain In Your Knee?

 Resting an injured knee is important for the bodys natural healing process and this takes time.
 Not resting an injury can bring about the issue of an injury not going away (chronic).
-To repair damaged tissue, the bodies quickest way to heal is = scar tissue and adhesions - this is good in the short term, but in the long term will be problematic.
+To repair damaged tissue, the bodies quickest way to heal is to create scar tissue and adhesions - this is good in the short term, but in the long term will be problematic.

 The growth of scar tissue and adhesions can lie in any direction.
 Ultimately what causes stiffening in the tendon and muscle, entrapping a nerve, restricting movement, less elasticity, poor circulation, and flexibility.